minhton211/autogluon-mlops-practice/README.md

 ```
 Run the command above to produce a `.secrets.baseline` file that lists all secrets detected in the repository’s current state.
 Add and commit this file so you can track newly detected secrets against that baseline.
 Note that `detect-secrets` only compares the current findings to the baseline, it does not search the repository’s commit history for previously leaked secrets.
 For details on managing the baseline, see the project [official documentation](https://github.com/Yelp/detect-secrets).

+**Note 1**: `.secrets.baseline` may be saved under incorrect format (e.g. UTF16 LE) leading to error 'Unable to read baseline'.
+Always make sure it is saved as `UTF-8` format.

-**Note**: `detect-secrets` may flag image outputs in notebooks as leaked passwords. --> You may clear cell outputs from notebooks to avoid errors.
+**Note 2**: `detect-secrets` may flag image outputs in notebooks as leaked passwords. --> You may clear cell outputs from notebooks to avoid errors.

 #### Pytest